The ICPC mandated to carry out a local safety audit in Pakua Shipi

 In this context, the ICPC’s expertise in carrying out a local safety audit is an essential first step in assessing safety and violence issues in the community, before putting in place long-term solutions and an action plan for the community.

-This project was completed in 2022 and finished in 2023.
+This project was carried out in 2022 and completed in 2023.